Ceasing to Look After a Child

-The Pathway Plan must specify the name of the Personal Adviser and detail the arrangements for visiting the young person.
+The Pathway Plan must specify the name of the Leaving Care Worker and detail the arrangements for visiting the young person.
 It should cover:

 The Pathway Plan should identify a Contingency Plan, (should the Pathway Plan not effectively meet the young person's needs).

 - When the young person requests; or

 - If the Leaving Care Worker considers it necessary; or

 - At least once every 6 months.